Starfish: Sexual reproduction

 The timing of spawning may be influenced by lighting conditions, water temperature, food availability, and other factors.
-Individuals may gather together to release their gametes as once, using pheromones to attract each other.
+Individuals may gather together to release their gametes at once, using pheromones to attract each other.
 In some species, a male and female may come together and form a pair.
-They engage in pseudocopulation which involves the male crawling on the female and fertilising her gametes as she releases them.
+They engage in pseudocopulation which involves the male crawling on the female; the male fertilises the gametes while the female releases them.